yokolet/new-note/_posts/2024-03-05-vite-vue-bun-on-rails.md

 js: bun run dev
 ```

-This setting is to start two servers -- one for Rails server and another for a frontend server.
+This setting is to start two servers -- one for Rails and another for a frontend.

 ##### bin/dev